rahra/avrshell/README.md

 ## Compile

-To compile you need the `gcc-avr` and you need e.g. the `avrdude` to flash to program.
+To compile you need the `gcc-avr` and `avr-libc`.
+Although this project is dependency-free and it does not use the standard libc but the package also contains the header files which are needed to compile to code.

+Furthermore you need e.g. the `avrdude` to flash to program.

 Download the whole source, change into `src/` and simply run `make` and `make upload` assuming your Arduino board is connected.
 You probably open the